NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/README.md

 # secret_key: ''
 ```

 Now when you run the Archive application, this file will be read in, and the specified AWS access parameters used to connect to S3 (and other required AWS operations).

-NOTE: `config.yaml` is in `.gitignore`, but its templates not.
-That said, if you are worried about your AWS keys getting into source control, you may use one of the two other available [AWS Configuration](#amazon-web-services-configuration) approaches.
+NOTE: `config.yaml` is in `.gitignore`, but its template is not.

 ## Other Prerequisites

-In development, we use a local AIOHTTP Session management, that requires [installation of the `cryptography` Python package](https://cryptography.io/en/latest/installation.html).
+In development (DEVMODE=1), we use a local AIOHTTP Session management, that requires [installation of the `cryptography` Python package](https://cryptography.io/en/latest/installation.html).

 ## Project Python Package Dependencies

-The project has several Python package dependencies, but these are actually already recorded in the Pipfile which `pipenv` manages.
-Therefore, installing the required Python dependencies merely requires execution of the following from within the root directory, after the `pipenv` tool itself plus all other non-Python external software (see above) are installed :
+The project has several Python package dependencies.
+Installing the required Python dependencies requires execution of the following from within the root directory, after the `pipenv` tool itself plus all other non-Python external software (see above) are installed:

 ```shell
 pipenv install
 ```

+NOTE: Dependencies only need to be installed on a local system during development.
+Production deployment of the system uses Docker (see below) which installs the required dependencies inside the container.

 ## Basic Operation of the Server